Potential and limitations of quantum extreme learning machines: Introduction

-The second core result that we report is that the intrinsic uncertainty arising from the sampling noise on estimated measurement probabilities dramatically affects the performances of any property-reconstruction protocol based on QELMs or QRCs approaches.
+We then show that the intrinsic uncertainty arising from the sampling noise on estimated measurement probabilities dramatically affects the performances of any property-reconstruction protocol based on QELMs.
 This pinpoints a significant fundamental constraint -- of strong experimental relevance -- to the performance of such schemes.
-The number of measurement outcomes is also shown to play an important role, affecting well-conditioning of the associated regression problem, and thus the numerical stability of any estimate.
-In this regard, we discuss how suitable choices of effective POVMs can be used to improve the overall performances.
+The number of measurement outcomes is also shown to play an important role, affecting the well-conditioning of the associated regression problem, and thus the numerical stability of any estimate. \addLI{More generally, we show that the efficiency of QELMs is directly tied to the effective POVM summarizing both evolution and measurement.
+This puts the spotlight on the properties of this effective POVM, and on how these are the ones directly affecting performances.}

 By addressing fundamental features of significant practical repercussions, our study allows to shape the contours of the class of tasks that can be successfully tackled through such novel architectures for quantum information processing, and contributes to the investigation of property-reconstruction protocols, assisted by artificial intelligence, which is raising growing attention from thew quantum-technology community.